kosmos-industrie40/kosmos-ml-wrapper/README.rst

 This Project is intended to provide a mqtt subscription trigger method for python projects.

+**Note**: This project is tested only on Linux.

 ML Tool ENV Vars
 ================

 The variables that need to be configured for each tool are defined in this block.
-You will find variables that are required and variables that are opKtional.
+You will find variables that are required and variables that are optional.

 The bare minimum you need to provide are the variables